 EES-211.
-PHYSICAL GEOLOGY
+PHYSICAL GEOLOGY Credits: 4

 Description, analysis, and laboratory studies of earth materials, structure, and processes, including earth's surface, interior, age, and origin.
 Three hours of lecture and three hours of lab per week.
-Requirements: For CS, Engineering, Math, and Science majors only
+Requirements: For CS, Engineering, Math, and Science majors only.
+Cross listed with GEO-211.
+Click here for course fees.

 EES-212.
-HISTORICAL GEOLOGY
+HISTORICAL GEOLOGY Credits: 3

 A study of the geologic record of the earth's formation and evolution, including methods of dating.
 Two hours of lecture and three hours of lab per week.
+Cross listed with GEO-212.